Miguel Vargas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.

-- The Padres have a 4.37 team ERA that ranks 16th across all MLB pitching staffs.
+- The Padres have the 14th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Padres rank 20th in baseball in home runs allowed (40 total, 1.3 per game).
+- Padres pitchers combine to rank 19th in baseball in home runs given up (40 total, 1.2 per game).

-- Darvish (1-2) gets the starting nod for the Padres in his sixth start of the season.
-He's put together a 3.60 ERA in 30 2/3 innings pitched, with 34 strikeouts.
+- The Padres are sending Snell (1-4) to the mound for his seventh start of the season.
+He is 1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander tossed six innings against the San Francisco Giants, allowing four earned runs while surrendering nine hits.
+- In his most recent appearance on Tuesday, the left-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering eight hits.

-- In five games this season, the 36-year-old has an ERA of 3.60, with 10.2 strikeouts per nine innings.
-Opponents are batting .229 against him.
+- In six games this season, the 30-year-old has a 5.59 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.